-“The way we interact with objects, the environment and information is fundamentally changing, and one of the things that allow us to do is to learn in different ways.”
+“The way we interact with objects, the environment and information is fundamentally changing, and one of the things that allows us to do is to learn in different ways.”

 The future of learning

-“Because learning is hugely important for organisations in terms of building capacity for the organisation, but also for individuals.
+“Because learning is hugely important for organisations in terms of building capability for the organisation, but also for individuals.